-- In a rating of graduate schools, U.S. News & World Report In June, Boston College acquired 43 acres of land and five placed Boston College Law School 22nd in its field, while the buildings across Commonwealth Avenue in Brighton from the Graduate School of Social Work was ranked 14th, the School Archdiocese of Boston.
-BC also purchased St. Stephen's Priory of Nursing 27th, and the School of Education 28th.
-In March, in Dover, Mass. to be used as a retreat and conference center.
-William P. Leahy, S.J. was homilist at the annual St. Patrick's President William P. Leahy, S.J., took the "Church in the 21st Day Mass at the Cathedral of the Holy Cross.
-Century" program to Los Angeles, Phoenix, Dallas, Atlanta, Naples, and Chicago, so that alumni could discuss issues 1998 The Irish Institute and the Irish Studies Program celebrated confronting the Catholic Church. their new home at Connolly House.
-Work began on a three-year - project to renovate and expand Higgins Hall, which housed the Biology and Physics departments.
+- 1997 In a rating of graduate schools, U.S. News & World Report placed Boston College Law School 22nd in its field, while the Graduate School of Social Work was ranked 14th, the School of Nursing 27th, and the School of Education 28th.
+In March, William P. Leahy, S.J. was homilist at the annual St. Patrick's Day Mass at the Cathedral of the Holy Cross. - 1998 The Irish Institute and the Irish Studies Program celebrated their new home at Connolly House.
+Work began on a three-year project to renovate and expand Higgins Hall, which housed the Biology and Physics departments.
 U.S. News & World Report rated the BC schools of Law, Education, and Nursing among the top 25 in their fields.
 BC undergraduates won more than 20 prestigious national fellowships, including a dozen Fulbrights and a coveted Marshall Scholarship. - 1999 The School of Education was named the Carolyn A. and Peter S. Lynch School of Education in recognition of the couple's gift of more than \$10 million.
 For the fifth consecutive year, Boston College was ranked among the top 40 national universities by U.S. News & World Report.
 The McMullen Museum of Art's exhibition "Saints and Sinners: Caravaggio and the Baroque Image" attracted more than 65,000 visitors.
 BC announced its Ever to Excel Capital Campaign. - 2000 The annual U.S. News & World Report survey ranked Boston College 38th among the nation's 228 national universities.
 Geoffrey and Rene Boisi committed \$5 million to establish the Center for Religion and American Public Life, directed by political scientist Alan Wolfe.
 The Norma Jean Calderwood Chair in Islamic and Asian Art was established. - 2001 A \$2 million grant from the Lilly Endowment supported a Boston College program to encourage students to integrate faith and career.
 BC established a permanent Dublin home, on St. Stephen's Green, as a resource for the University's Irish Studies Program.
 Men's Hockey won its second national title, defeating the University of North Dakota. - 2002 Boston College received a record number of undergraduate applications for the 2002-2003 academic year, with more than 21,000 applying for the approximately 2,200 available seats.
 U.S. News & World Report ranked the Carroll Graduate School 39th in the nation.
 The former Evening College was renamed the Woods College of Advancing Studies in honor of longtime dean James A. Woods, S.J.; President William P. Leahy, S.J., announced that Boston College would launch an initiative called "The Church in the 21st Century" to help renew and revitalize the Church in the wake of the clergy abuse scandal. - 2003 The Boston College "Church in the 21st Century" initiative attracted national attention with its conferences and seminars.
 Boston College's Ever to Excel Capital Campaign surpassed its original \$400 million goal by generating more than \$440 million in gifts.
 BC announced that it would withdraw from the Big East and accept an invitation to join the Atlantic Coast Conference.
 Two Boston College students earned Rhodes Scholarships, the first in the University's history.
 The School of Nursing was renamed the William F. Connell School of Nursing in honor of longtime Trustee, William F. Connell '59.